JacquesCartier2/Ferris-Chatbot/README.md

 This is the Canvas Api Accessing service,

-To use this applicationm, simply pass in your Canvas API key, and the output location as parameters to the executable
+To use this application, simply pass in your Canvas API key, and the output location as parameters to the executable

 As an example call, ...\canvas_data_retrieval_service\CanvasSylScraper\bin\Debug\CanvasSylScraper.exe "YOUR_API_KEY" "C:\YourIntendedOutputDirectory"